MiguelMontenegroo/next-saas-rbac/README.md

 This project contains all the necessary boilerplate to setup a multi-tenant SaaS with Next.js including authentication and RBAC authorization.

+Note: I have standardized all my commits on GitHub in English to demonstrate my proficiency as an English speaker.

 ## Features

 ### Authentication